Interest Rates and Loanable Funds

 There are many different interest rates, depending on the creditworthiness of the borrower.
 Because the federal government can print money, United States Treasuries, which are bonds issued by the United States government, pay the lowest rate of interest, because there is no credit default risk (although there may be some political risk, as evinced by recent episodes where Congress threatens to shut down the government and to not increase the debt limit unless they get their way).
 Other interest rates include:

-Although there are many different interest rates, economists talk about the market rate or prevailing interest rate, because interest rates tend to move together.
+Although there are many different interest rates, economists talk about the market rate or prevailing interest rate, because interest rates are highly correlated.
 Interest rates are positive because:

 So the interest rate must be sufficient to compensate the lender for inflation, opportunity cost, and credit default risk.